comp426-2022-fall/a99-group01/README.md

 Details about our team management are included in [this markdown file](docs/roles.md).
 Our team dynamics were great.
 Everyone was motivated to contribute, complete this project, and go above and beyond.

 ## $\color[RGB]{185, 66, 245} Planning$
 In addition to the roles, we documented our process of breaking down tasks, communicating, and how we worked as a group to complete this project.
 We have added details about our planning process in [this markdown file](docs/plan.md).
 We also used the project board feature of Github.
 It is private but some of the course instructors have access to it.
+We also used the issues, branches, and pull requests features to collaborate.

 ## $\color[RGB]{185, 66, 245} API$
 This web app involved the use of API.
 We have added details about the API endpoints in [this markdown file](docs/api.md).